Jag kommer hem igen till jul

-Jag kommer hem igen till jul is a 2002 Peter Jöback Christmas album, consisting of both classic and modern Christmas songs.
+Jag kommer hem igen till jul is a Christmas album by Peter Jöback, released on 18 November 2002, consisting of both classic and modern Christmas songs.
 On the album charts, it topped in Sweden by late 2002.
 In late 2003, it reentered the charts including a new single, "Gå inte förbi", a duet with Norwegian singer Sissel Kyrkjebø.
 The album also peaked number four on the Norwegian Albums Chart.

+The album sold more than 600 000 copies.
+The album was rereleased for the 10th anniversary in 2012.

+Recording

+The album was recorded in August 2002 on Rommarö, during late summer heat.
+Outside, temperatures hit + 30 °C. Inside the studio, candles were lit to create Christmas spirit.
+Between recordings, Peter Jöback and the musicians went outside to bath in the water.